frePPLe/frepple/doc/model-reference/operation-materials.rst

                                   | Default value is 0.0.
 transferbatch   double            | Batch size by in which material is produced or consumed.
                                   | Only relevant for flows of type batch_transfer.
                                   | The default value is null, in which case we default to
                                     produce at the end when the quantity is positive, or consume at the start when the quantity is negative.
                                   | To protect against a big impact on performance and
+                                    memory footprint we limit the number of material transfer batches to 50 per manufacturing order.
+                                  | This field is deprecated.
-                                    memory footprint we limit the number of material transfer batches to 50 per manufacturing order. offset          duration          | Time offset relative to the start or end date of the manufacturing order for the material production or consumption.
+offset          duration          | Time offset relative to the start or end date of the manufacturing
+                                    order for the material production or consumption.
                                   | Eg offset is 1 day for a flow of type 'end'
                                     -> Material is produced 1 day after the end of the manufacturing order -> This can be used to model a cooldown, drying or testing time.
                                   | Eg offset is -1 day for a flow of type 'start'
                                     -> Material is consumed 1 day before the start of the manufacturing order -> This can be used to model a material preparation or picking time.